EveryoneDestroysTheWorld/game/src/ReplicatedStorage/Client/Classes/Actions/README.md

 * Design client actions as if any archetype can use them.
 In v1, users will be able to mix up actions and create custom archetypes.
 * Only use client actions for control, animation, and accessibility support.
 * Consider that actions may initialize faster than archetypes, and vice versa.
+* Prefer creating charge timers on the server rather than the client.
+Exploiters can spoof their charge values.